Posse Comitatus Act: 2006–2007 suspension

 Section 1076 is titled "Use of the Armed Forces in major public emergencies".
 It provided that:

 In 2008, these changes in the Insurrection Act of 1807 were repealed in their entirety, reverting to the previous wording of the Insurrection Act.
 It was initially written to limit presidential power as much as possible in the event of insurrection, rebellion, or lawlessness.

-Exclusions and limitations
+Exceptions, exclusions, and limitations

 There are several situations in which the Act does not apply.
 These include: